Why It Works

 Make the Layers: On a generously floured work surface, roll dough into a roughly 10- by 15-inch rectangle.
 Fold the 10-inch sides to the center, then close the newly formed packet like a book.
 Fold in half once more, bringing the short sides together to create a thick block.
 Divide in half with a sharp knife or bench scraper.
 Dough temperature should still be somewhere between 65 and 70°F (18 and 21°C); if not, refrigerate briefly before proceeding (see note).

-For Single-Crusted Pies: Using as much flour as needed, roll one piece into a 14-inch circle; this size allows ample room to line the pie plate, with enough overhang to form a generous border.
-At smaller sizes, the dough will fall short, making it difficult to shape the edges, and the thicker dough will not crisp as intended.
-Transfer to a 9-inch pie plate; the dough should be easy to handle, and will not require any special procedures to move.
-Dust off excess flour with a pastry brush, using it to nestle dough into the very corners of the pan.
-With scissors or kitchen shears, trim the edge so that it overhangs by 1 1/4 inches all around.
-Fold overhang over itself to create a thick border that sits on the top edge of the pie plate, not below.
+For Single-Crusted Pies: Using as much flour as needed, roll one piece into a 14-inch circle; this size allows ample room to line pie plate, with enough overhang to form a generous border.
+At smaller sizes, dough will fall short, making it difficult to shape edges, and thicker dough will not crisp as intended.
+Transfer to 9-inch pie plate; dough should be easy to handle, and will not require any special procedures to move.
+Dust off excess flour with a pastry brush, using it to nestle dough into corners of pan.
+With scissors or kitchen shears, trim edge so that it overhangs by 1 1/4 inches.
+Fold overhang over itself to create thick border that sits on top edge of pie plate, not below.
 Crimp or shape crust as desired.
 Repeat with remaining dough.
 Wrap with plastic and refrigerate at least 2 hours and up to overnight.
 Use as directed in your favorite recipe.

-For a Double-Crusted Pie: Using as much flour as needed, roll one piece into a 14-inch circle; this size allows ample room to line the pie plate, with enough overhang to form a generous border.
-At smaller sizes, the dough will fall short, making it difficult to seal the edges, and the thicker dough will not crisp as intended.
-Transfer to a 9-inch pie plate; the dough should be easy to handle, and will not require any special procedures to move.
-Dust off excess flour with a pastry brush, using it to nestle dough into the very corners of the pan.
-With scissors or kitchen shears, trim the edge so that it overhangs by 1 1/4 inches all around.
-For a solid top crust, roll remaining dough as before; for a lattice-top pie, roll into a 9- by 15-inch rectangle instead.
+For a Double-Crusted Pie: Using as much flour as needed, roll one piece into a 14-inch circle; this size allows ample room to line pie plate, with enough overhang to form a generous border.
+At smaller sizes, dough will fall short, making it difficult to shape edges, and thicker dough will not crisp as intended.
+Transfer to 9-inch pie plate; dough should be easy to handle, and will not require any special procedures to move.
+Dust off excess flour with a pastry brush, using it to nestle dough into corners of pan.
+With scissors or kitchen shears, trim edge so that it overhangs by 1 1/4 inches.
+For solid top crust, roll remaining dough as before; for lattice-top pie, roll into a 9- by 15-inch rectangle instead.
 Transfer to a baking sheet or parchment-lined cutting board.
 (The parchment will prevent dough from absorbing any savory odors from the board.)
 Wrap both portions in plastic and refrigerate at least 2 hours and up to overnight.
-Use as directed in your favorite recipe; after filling the pie and sealing the crusts together, refrigerate 30 minutes before baking.
+Use as directed in your favorite recipe; after filling pie and sealing crusts together, refrigerate 30 minutes before baking.

 For a Blind-Baked Pie: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
-Line pie shell that has been chilled for at least 2 hours (as outlined in Step 3) with a large sheet of aluminum foil, pressing so it conforms to the curves of the plate (a second sheet of aluminum may be needed for full coverage).
-Fill to the brim with sugar, transfer to a half sheet pan, and bake until fully set and golden around the edges, 60 to 75 minutes.
-Fold long sides of foil toward the middle, gather short sides, and use both hands to carefully transfer sugar to a heat-safe bowl.
+Line pie shell that has been chilled for at least 2 hours (as outlined in Step 3) with large sheet of aluminum foil, pressing so it conforms to curves of plate.
+(A second sheet of foil may be needed for full coverage.)
+Fill to brim with sugar, transfer to a half sheet pan, and bake until fully set and golden around the edges, 60 to 75 minutes.
+Fold long sides of foil toward middle, gather short sides, and use both hands to carefully transfer sugar to heat-safe bowl.
 Let sugar cool to room temperature.
 If needed, continue baking crust a few minutes more to brown along the bottom.
-A full explanation of this process can be found here.

 Compared to stoneware or heavy enameled ceramic, tempered-glass pie plates conduct heat quickly and evenly, so the crust bakes up light and crisp, never greasy or soft.